Tips and Safety

 onlookers - Heelys (in my experience) can be a bit of a jaw dropper!!

 In addition to the tips above, see the 'How

 The Generations guide to

-getting around, although your street cred might suffer if you start wearing them around
+getting around, although your street cred might suffer if you start

+this?
 Heelys are still great for the odd spot of R&R though.
-And besides, you've
+And

-idea that will help you keep fit.
-But then you'll take a few tumbles, your
+good idea that will help you keep fit.
+But then you'll take a few